 Balance Your Family Vacation Budget: 17 Free Things to Do in D.C.

-The panda cub is one of the Smithsonian National Zoo's newest residents, and turns one year old on August 22.
+The panda cub is one of the Smithsonian National Zoo's most popular residents, so stop by to say hi.
 Oh, and while you're there, take a look at some of the 1,800 other animals at the zoo, too.